jeceljr/baby8/examples/bla/bla.md

 small fragment.
 For example, if we need to know what was the value of B when an error happened, we can insert this at the top of the program:

-   B? ?~.
+   B# $$~.

 The space is not needed but was used to separate the interesting part from the the trick to skip the rest of the program.
-After B is printed on the screen, a value is read so the computer pauses and the printed value can be read.
-After the user types anything (just a return, for example) a jump to the start of the heap will switch to edit mode.
-The expression is not correct in that nothing was done with the value the user typed, but as the evaluation stack is reset on entering edit mode this does no harm.
+After B is printed on the screen, a character is read so the computer pauses and the printed value can be read.
+After the user types anything (just a return, for example) it is echoed and the jump to the start of the heap will switch to edit mode.

 As mentioned earlier, this trick won't allow the heap to be inspected as it was destroyed when entering the edit mode after the error.